-HCMV researchers utilize novel techniques to show preferential repair of the viral genomeNovember 29th, 2012 in Diseases, Conditions, Syndromes
+HCMV researchers utilize novel techniques to show preferential repair of the viral genomeNovember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study about Human Cytomegalovirus (HCMV), a leading cause of birth defects, reveals how the virus co-opts cells' abilities to repair themselves.
 In the paper published on November 29 in the Open Access journal PLOS Pathogens, O'Dowd et al. describe their utilization of a novel technique for the simultaneous evaluation of both the viral and host genomes in an infected cell.